dedztbh/KuantumCircuitSim/README.md

 Another 15-459 Assignment(-ish).

-There are 2 versions, usage is identical:
+There are 2 versions with identical usage implemented with different libraries:
-- Normal (EJML) version: No extra dependencies, very lightweight, good for small input
+- EJML version (Default): No native dependencies, super lightweight, good for small input
 - JBLAS version: Accelerated with BLAS, good for big input (see [jblas_dev](https://github.com/DEDZTBH/KuantumCircuitSim/tree/jblas_dev) branch)
-    - Might need a BLAS implementation.
-See [JBLAS website](http://jblas.org/) for more details on dependencies
+    - JBLAS comes with default BLAS library for major OS's so it works right out of the box.
+For even better performance, you can also build JBLAS with custom BLAS library and put the library file(s) under library load path (for example, the same directory as the jar file).
+See [JBLAS github page](https://github.com/jblas-project/jblas) for more detail.

 ### Table of Contents
 - [KuantumCircuitSim](#kuantumcircuitsim)
     - [Table of Contents](#table-of-contents)